Royals vs. Marlins Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Luis Arraez, Vinnie Pasquantino and others in the Miami Marlins-Kansas City Royals matchup at LoanDepot park on Monday at 6:40 PM ET.
+Player prop bet options for Luis Arraez, Vinnie Pasquantino and others are listed when the Miami Marlins host the Kansas City Royals at LoanDepot park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!